-CDS Account No. Contact No.
+CDS Account No.

-l/We,

-Company No./NRIC No. (new) (old)

-of

-being (a) member(s) of Kim Loong Res ources Berhad do hereby appoint:

-NRIC No. (new) (old)

-of

-(old) of

-or failing whom the Chairman of the Meeting as my/our proxy to attend and vote for me/us and on my/our behalf at the Forty-sixth Annual General Meeting of the Company to be held at the Lido Room, Level 6, Amari Johor Bahru, No. 82C, Jalan Trus, 80000 Johor Bahru, Johor Darul Takzim on Wednesday, 28 July 2021 at 11.00 a.m. and at any adjournment thereof in the manner as indicated below:-

-No. Ordinary Resolution For Against 1.
-Declaration of final dividend 2.
-Payment of Directors' fees 3.
-Payment of Directors' benefits 4.
-Re-election of Director : Mr. Gooi Seong Chneh 5.
-Re-election of Director : Mr. Cheang Kwan Chow 6.
+錦隆資源有限公司 197501000991(22703-K) Contact No pany No./NRIC No. (new) (old) (a) member(s) of Kim Loong Resources Berhad do hereby appoi nt· S No. (new) or failing whom ٩nnu ling whom the Chairman of the Meeting as my/our proxy to atter al General Meeting of the Company to be held at the Lido Room, I u, Johor Darul Takzim on Tuesday, 28 July 2020 at 11.00 a.m. and evel 6, Amari Johor Bahru, No .
+82C, Jala n Trus, 80000 Johor No. Ordinary Resolution F or Against 1.
+Payment of Directors' fees 2.
+Payment of Directors' benefits 3.
+Re-election of Director : Mr. Gooi Seong Heen 4.
+Re-election of Director : Mr. Gan Kim Guan 5.
+Re-election of Director : Mr. Chan Weng Hoong 6.
 Re-appointment of Auditors 7.
 Authority to allot and issue shares 8.
 Proposed Renewal of Authority for Share Buy-Back 9.
 Retention of Independent Non-Executive Director : Mr. Gan Kim Guan 10.
-Retention of Independent Non-Executive Director : Mr. Chan Weng Hoong 11.
-Retention of Independent Non-Executive Director : Mr. Cheang Kwan Chow 12.
-Proposed Renewal of Shareholders' Mandate for Recurrent Related Party Transactions of a Revenue or Trading Nature

-(Please indicate with an 'X' in the appropriate box against each resolution how you wish your proxy to vote.
-If no instruction is given, this form will be taken to authorise the proxy to vote at his/her discretion.)

-Dated this day of 2021

-Number of shares held

-For appointment of two proxies, percentage of shareholdings to be represented by proxies:

-No. of shares Percentage
+Retention of Independent Non-Executive Director : Mr. Chan We ng Hoong 11.
+Proposed Renewal of Shareholders' Mandate for Recurrent Rela Transactions of a Revenue or Trading Nature ated Party se indicate with an 'X' in the appropriate box against each resolut orm will be taken to authorise the proxy to vote at his/her discretio , , ur proxy to vote.
+If no instruction is given, Dated d this day of 2020 Nu umber of s shares held · - • • percentage of I by proxies: Signs ature(s)/Common Seal of Member(s) No. of shares Percentage 2,9,10 action of the mornion of Proxv 1

-Proxy 1

-Proxy 2

-Total 100%

-Signature(s)/Common Seal of Member(s)